dlnetworks/dune-weaver-maze-generator/README.md

 ## Tips

-- **Difficulty scales fast.** A 3-ring maze is a quick puzzle; a 6-ring maze is a real challenge; an 8-ring maze takes a while.
-Don't start with 8.
 - **Note the seed.** Every successful generation toasts `Maze generated (seed: 123456)`.
 There's no UI to type a seed in, but if you want to share or recreate a specific maze you can edit the call to `generateMaze(rings, 12, <seed>)` near the bottom of `maze.html`.
-- **Use Solve before Play.** Solving the maze in sand and *then* drawing it makes a satisfying "before and after" pattern — the ball's solve path leaves a trail through the corridors, and Play then etches the walls on top.
 - **First-person view + bigger step size** = the most "video game" experience the table is capable of.
 - **Saved mazes are per-browser.** The Solve button on a saved row needs the grid data that was generated alongside the `.thr`.
 If you want to solve a maze from a different machine, regenerate and re-save it there.